rehierl/html-outliner-spec/pseudocode.md

 * The most important part of this document is the [visit()](#visit-func) function and the [listing of issues](#visit-issues) beneath it.

-## skipped

-* (4.11) In addition, whenever the walk exits a node, after doing the steps above, if the node is not associated with a section yet, associate the node with current section.
-* (5) Associate all non-element nodes (REM e.g. text nodes?) that are in the subtree for which an outline is being created, with the section with which their parent element is associated.
-* (6) Associate all nodes in the subtree with the heading of the section with which they are associated, if any.
-(REM not necessary: node.section.heading)

 ## cancelled

 * unfortunately, this transformation does not result in an easy-to-follow pseudocode.